thisdougb/AnsibleNginxCertbot/README.md

 This is done through calls to DigitalOcean's management API.
 It means SSH access is only made public during the playbook run, as I switch it off again at the end of the playbook.
 ```
+    - { role: centos_nginx_certbot_easydns, tags: certbot }
     - { role: centos_nginx_webserver, tags: nginx }
-    - { role: centos_nginx_certbot_easydns, tags: certbot }
 ```
-Here we are setting up nginx, and then updating its certificates with Certbot.
+Here we are getting our certs first, and then setting up Nginx.
+This keeps things nice and simple.
-So we're doing some on-instance ssh'ing, and then reaching over to the EasyDNS API to create validation records for Certbot.
+So in the certbot role we reach over to the EasyDNS API to create validation TXT records for Certbot.
-Once Certbot has done its thing, we go back to EasyDNS and delete the validation record.
+Once Certbot has done its thing, we go back to EasyDNS and delete the validation record to keep things clean.
+Once the certs are in place on the filesystem, we go ahead a install/config Nginx with those certs.
 ```
     - { role: digitalocean_firewall,
         vars: {